reymon359/how-to-live/docs/Create your own opinion of things/index.md

 The best way to know about something is to try it.
 This way you create your own opinion of it based on your experiences.

-Other people's opinions are good to help you make a choice, however, the best one will be your own.
+Other people opinions are good to help you make a choice however, the best one will be your own.

-Some opinions that you already have may come from society.
-Don't be afraid to do something just because it is different from your cultural traditions or what other people may think about it.
+Some opinions that you already have may come from the society.
+Don't be afraid to do something because of traditions or other people opinions about it.

 Never judge someone by the opinion of others.